andrewdyar/switchyard/apps/goods-backend/docs/README.md

 # Goods Backend Documentation

 Welcome to the Goods Grocery backend documentation.
-This documentation covers the custom extensions, integrations, and configurations for the Medusa-based backend.
+This documentation covers the custom extensions, integrations, and configurations for the Switchyard-based backend.

 ## Documentation Index